jacobtomlinson/dotfiles/README.md

 You can make use of my dotfiles by forking the repository and cloning it to your local machine.
 I would then recommend creating symlinks from `~/.bashrc` to `/location/of/dotfiles/repo/.bashrc` for each item in this repo that you want to use.
 That way when you change things you can still track the changes in git.

+## Disclaimer
+This is how I like my terminal.
+Decisions about colours, layout, fonts and features are often influenced by my current project, whatever that may be.
+Things will change to suit my needs, this repository is to allow me to quickly put my preferred settings on a new machine as well as share it with others.

+Features will come and go as I see fit, I will do my best to tag a release before making a major change to allow others to stick with a version they like.
+I may even make this more modular in future to allow for turning on different options.

 [1]: https://github.com/jacobtomlinson/terminal-piperita